 On October 23, 2023, Ceres resolved an investigation by the Commodity Futures Trading Commission (the "CFTC") that was primarily focused on its oat market activities from over 6 years ago by consenting to an "Order Instituting Proceedings Pursuant to Section 6 (c) and (d) of the Commodity Exchange Act, Making Findings, and Imposing Remedial Sanctions" (the "Settlement Order").
-Under the Settlement Order, Ceres will pay a civil monetary penalty in the amount of \$3.0 million, to be paid in three equal installments on November 2, 2023, April 23, 2024, and October 23, 2024, respectively.
-The monetary penalty is consistent with the amount accrued as a legal settlement reserve in the Corporation's financial statements for the year ended June 30, 2023.
-The Corporation neither admitted or denied the findings or conclusions contained in the Settlement Order.
+Under the Settlement Order, Ceres will pay a civil monetary penalty in the amount of \$3.0 million, to be paid in three equal installments. \$1.0 million was paid on November 2, 2023, and \$1.0 million will be paid on April 23, 2024, and October 23, 2024.
+As at December 31, 2023, \$2.0 million is recorded in accounts payable and accrued liabilities on the Interim Condensed Consolidated Balance Sheet.
+The monetary penalty was consistent with the amount that was accrued as a legal settlement reserve in the Corporation's financial statements for the year ended June 30, 2023.
+The Corporation neither admitted nor denied the findings or conclusions contained in the Settlement Order.
 The Settlement Order can be found on the CFTC's website.
 The Corporation does not currently anticipate any other charges or fines arising from the U.S. Department of Justice or CFTC investigations.